NoTranslationLayer/notranslationlayer.github.io/_posts/2023-09-01-track-anything.md

 title:  "Track Anything with Reflect"
 ---

 We are excited to announce that Reflect, an app designed to track anything, is now open for beta testing on iOS through Apple’s TestFlight.
+You can access Reflect by clicking [this link](https://testflight.apple.com/join/1Tv8xOd9).

 We created Reflect because we were looking for a simple way to record, monitor, and understand different aspects of our lives.
 We are looking forward to further developing it into a powerful tool to discover relationships between recorded variables.